AnonymousMaster/EDUCLOUD/README.markdown

-#RIVER : Open source school management system
+#EDUCLOUD : School management system in Ruby on Rails  and Twitter Bootsrap 3

-Project RIVER is the open source school management system based on Ruby on Rails.
+Project EDUCLOUD is the open source school management system based on Ruby on Rails.
 It is developed by a team of developers at Cyberface.
 The project was made open source by Cyberface, and is now maintained by the open source community.
 RIVER is the ideal solution for schools and campuses that want an easy means to manage all campus records.

-The Project RIVER website http://www.eduitech.hol.es/ is the home to the developer community behind Fedena project.
-There you can find forums and bug tracker for RIVER.
+The Project EDUCLOUD website http://www.eduitech.hol.es/ is the home to the developer community behind Fedena project.
+There you can find forums and bug tracker for EDUCLOUD.

 #Demo
-A demo website for RIVER has been set up at river.herokuapp.com You can log in with following usernames and passwords:
+A demo website for EDUCLOUD has been set up at: http://educloud.herokuapp.com  .You can log in with following usernames and passwords:

     * As admin -- username - admin, password - 123
     * As student -- username - 1, password - 123